tuf75588/Helpful-JS-Topics/Variables and Assignment/index.md

 ### variables declared via const must be initialized immediately

 > In JavaScript, const only means that the binding (the association between variable name and variable value) is immutable.
-The value itself may be mutable, like obj in the following example.
 > [Source: Dr. Axel Rauschmayer: JavaScript for impatient programmers](https://exploringjs.com/impatient-js/)

 ```javascript